bahrus/xtal-state/README.md

 And this strategy isn't very efficient.
 It would require rapidly uploading a larger and larger object / JSON string as the user's application state grows, which could happen quite quickly.

-Basically what we need is a miniature, 1 kb git client running in the browser, that can commit only the minimal required change set,  at every user click we want to preserve, to a central repository, returning a revision number, which will go somewhere in the address bar, until naughty advertisers figure out the same trick, at which point only the domain can be sent via sharing, no query string parameters or paths.
+Basically what we need is a miniature, 1 kb git client running in the browser, that can commit only the minimal required change set,  at every user click we want to preserve, to a central repository, returning a revision number, which will go somewhere in the address bar.
+Until naughty advertisers figure out the same trick, at which point only the domain can be sent via sharing, no query string parameters or paths.

-These web components assume the existence of such an all-powerful "git client" in the browser, and simply serve as a meek assistant to this (for now?) phantom incredibly amazing state management / persistence library.
+These web components assume the existence of such an all-powerful "git client" in the browser, and simply serve as a meek assistant to this incredibly amazing state management / persistence library.
 They focus on getting this god-like library the information it needs to commit the changes to some magical github-like database that returns a revision number with every save, allowing the entire state to be retrieved by another user with just that token.

+We'll refer to this phantom library as our "mini-god" henceforth.

 I.e. these components address simple pieces of the puzzle, leaving the heavier lifting to others.